ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Receipts do not expire, but it is possible to append new entries (more recent Signed Statements) that subsume older entries (less recent Signed Statements).

 Anyone with access to the Transparency Service can independently verify its consistency and review the complete list of Transparent Statements registered by each Issuer.
-However, the Registrations of separate Transparency Services are generally disjoint, though it is possible to take a Transparent Statement from one Transparency Service and register it again on another (if its policy allows), so the authorization of the Issuer and of the Transparency Service by the Verifier of the Receipt are generally independent.
+However, the Registrations on separate Transparency Services are generally disjoint, though it is possible to take a Transparent Statement, a Signed Statement with a Receipt from the first Transparency Service in its unprotected header, and register it on another Transparency Service, where the second receipt will be over the first Receipt in the unprotected header.

 Reputable Issuers are thus incentivized to carefully review their Statements before signing them to produce Signed Statements.
 Similarly, reputable Transparency Services are incentivized to secure their Append-only Log, as any inconsistency can easily be pinpointed by any Auditor with read access to the Transparency Service.